In the name of ALLAH, the most beneficient, the most merciful

 (E. inter) Exhume means to remove from the grave.
 Expel means to force out, eject.
 Exit means to depart.
 Infer means to conclude or deduce.
 Refer means to relate.
 Inter means to bury a dead body.

-3. MANDATORY
+3. CONFIDANT

 1. dispassionate